 Tip 4: Refer to Your Own Family’s Oral Stories and Notes

 Because I had a personal connection with relatives who passed down information, it was difficult initially to admit there were mistakes.
-There are many reasons oral stories change over time.
+There are many reasons oral stories change.
 Memories are not always accurate; stories get diluted or embellished as they are passed down; relatives may feel reluctant to share dirty laundry.

 Some families have family Bibles, and they can be a valuable find providing birth, marriage, and death dates.

 Our family has some ancestors’ photographs from the mid to late 1800s.
 These are real treasures.

 Tip 5: Work with State and County Records